-The Company has engaged VStock Transfer, LLC ("VStock"), its transfer agent, as the Company's independent inspector of election to tabulate stockholder votes.
-If you are a stockholder of record and choose to vote over the internet, VStock will assess and tabulate your vote electronically.
-If you choose to sign and mail your proxy card, your executed proxy card will be returned directly to VStock for tabulation at: VStock Transfer, LLC, 18 Lafayette Place, Woodmere, New York 11598.
-If you choose to sign and email your proxy card, your executed proxy card will be returned directly to VStock for tabulation at: [vote@vstocktransfer.com].
-If you hold your shares in street name, your broker, bank, or other nominee will return one proxy card to VStock on behalf of all of its clients.
+The Company has engaged its transfer agent, VStock, as the Company's independent inspector of election to tabulate stockholder votes.
+If you are a stockholder of record with shares registered directly in your name with VStock and choose to vote over the internet, by email, or by mail, VStock will assess and tabulate your vote.
+If you hold your shares in street name, your broker, bank, or other nominee will return one proxy card to VStock on behalf of all of its clients based on the clients' voting instruction forms.